Many of us want to shop more ethically or sustainably when buying a wedding dress but where do we start?

 What is it made from?

-Very few dresses at the current time are made with sustainable fabrics.
 Traditional wedding gown fabrics are silk, satin, or various polyesters.

-If you want a more sustainable alternative suitable for your big day you could look out for dresses made of fabrics such as bamboo silk, peace silk, organic fabrics, and recycled fabrics.
+If you want a more sustainable alternative suitable for your wedding day you could look out for dresses made of fabrics such as bamboo silk, peace silk, organic fabrics, and recycled fabrics.
 At Frock Goddess we are excited to have sourced bridal fabric which is made up of 50% recycled plastic bottles.
 It is beautifully silky and can currently be seen in our 'Carmen' dress as shown here.

 Some designers use 'deadstock' fabric.
 This is fabric which has been over ordered by big companies and would otherwise end up in landfill.
 Other inventive ways to create more sustainable wedding clothes is to use re-purposed fabric; or to upcycle dresses.